lupyuen/lupyuen.github.io/src/pr.md

 ## Summary

-TODO

-What's the purpose of the Pull Request?
-What files are changed?
+In the Summary we write the __purpose of the Pull Request__...

 >   _"This PR adds support for GIC Version 2, which is needed by Pine64 PinePhone."_

 >   [(Source)](https://github.com/apache/nuttx/pull/7630)

-TODO
+And we list the __files that we changed__...

 >   _"`arch/arm64/Kconfig`: Under "ARM64 Options", we added an integer option ARM_GIC_VERSION ("GIC version") that selects the GIC Version.
 Valid values are 2, 3 and 4, default is 3."_

 >   [(Source)](https://github.com/apache/nuttx/pull/7630)

-Break into multiple sections:
+If it's a long list, we might break into subsections like this...

 -   [__arch/arm64: Add support for PINE64 PinePhone__](https://github.com/apache/nuttx/pull/7692)

 ## Impact

-TODO

-Which parts of NuttX are affected by the Pull Request?
-Which parts _won't_ be affected?
+Under "Impact", we write __which parts of NuttX are affected__ by the Pull Request.

+(And which parts _won't_ be affected)

 >   _"With this PR, NuttX now supports GIC v2 on Arm64._